[pci-cat-slider slidestoshow="4" exclude_cat="4" show_count="false"]

 The firm was moving from an existing London high-rise to a newly built skyscraper, occupying the top 22 floors.
 The project required the deployment of 20 Cisco Catalyst 9400 series Intermediate Distribution Frames (IDFs) — each one needing to be unboxed, physically installed, wired, configured, and loaded with software tailored to the client’s specific requirements.

 This was not a simple equipment swap.
 The Catalyst 9400 series is a high-performance modular switching platform designed for enterprise-grade networks.
 Each unit required careful handling, precise installation, and detailed configuration work before going live.
+This is the kind of project that needs a specialist

 To make matters more complex, the building’s original fit-out contractor went into administration in September 2024.
 This caused significant delays to the overall construction programme and forced the project timeline to be restructured around the new contractor’s schedule.